-The Department of Agribusiness Management & Trade is one of the three departments in the newly created School of Agriculture and Enterprise Development (SAED).
-The Department currently offers a well-designed Bachelor of Science (Agribusiness Management and Trade) degree to students being for careers in management related to agriculture, food, agribusiness, trade, rural and allied sectors of the economy.
+The Department of Agricultural Economics is one of the three departments in the newly created School of Agriculture and Enterprise Development (SAED).
+The Department currently offers a well-designed Bachelor of Science (Agribusiness Management) degree to students being for careers in management related to agriculture, food, agribusiness, trade, rural and allied sectors of the economy.
 The program is superior to agribusiness management programs elsewhere in that it is firmly rooted in a “management” culture and proficiency as opposed to either technical or economic – based backgrounds and cultures, unlike in other programs.

 Agribusiness careers can cross into a multitude of industries as well, including farming, retail marketing, food processing and investments, just to name a few.
 Some of the most common career options available include:

 - Farm appraiser - assesses the value of a farm, its employees and facilities

 - Agricultural policy analyst - develops and analyzes policies that affect agricultural businesses

 - Farm manager - manages daily operations of a farm, including crops and livestock

 - Crop producer - grows grains, field crops, vegetables, fruits, nuts and more

 - Grain and livestock trader - buys supplies of grains, seeds and cattle for a farm's operations

 - Market analyst - analyzes the financial condition of the agribusiness economic market